chadbramwell/write_a_c_compiler/README.md

     * It'd be nice to simplify all the dynamic_casts.
 Alternatively I could try going full virtual func call but I want something that's undertstandable as a whole, not as individual parts.
     * This "style" would match the lexer improving global readability.
 * Remove depedency on clang and generate a binary directly from AST.
+* Errors that are as good as Clang's.

 ## Useful links:
 * http://www.wilfred.me.uk/blog/2014/08/27/baby-steps-to-a-c-compiler/